simbli/seacharts/README.md

 `enc.supported_environment` attribute.
 Additionally, the `origin` and `window_size` arguments here may be different from the one used to extract the external ENC data, allowing for loading of more specific (smaller) areas of interest into memory during runtime.
+The result GIF of the test ship simulation is saved as `reports/simulation.gif`.

 ## Contributors